The J.B. Moore Catalogue and the Evolution of Navajo Crystal Style Weavings

 The J.B.
 Moore Catalogue: A Pioneering Force in the Market

-In the early 20th century, J.B.
-Moore, an entrepreneur and trader, recognized the potential of Navajo weavings as an art form and marketable commodity.
-Moore, who owned the trading post at Crystal, New Mexico, published the first known catalogue of Navajo rugs in 1903.
+In 1896, J.B.
+Moore purchased the Crystal Trading Post located high in the Chukka Mountains of New Mexico.
+As an entrepreneur and trader, he recognized the potential of Navajo weavings as an art form and marketable commodity.
+Moore published the first known catalogue of Navajo rugs in 1903.
 This groundbreaking catalogue showcased a variety of Navajo weaving styles and patterns, with a particular focus on a unique aesthetic that would eventually become known as the Crystal style.
+His simple paper catalogue with "plate numbers" for each design style were sent throughout the United States, particularly to customers on the East Coast.

 Early Crystal weavings are considered the predecessors to the famous Navajo Storm Pattern Design.
 Even in very early Crystal weavings, you can see hints of design elements that would eventually become essential to the Storm Pattern Design, including a strong central element connected by diagonal stepped lines to elements in each of the four corners.
 Moore's “Plate IX”, obviously a Storm Pattern but not labeled as such, was first printed between 1903 and 1911.